Updated for Version 3.4

-Bennett is a 4-star Pyro Sword character that provides excellent support through his healing, ATK buff, battery capabilities, personal damage, and Pyro application.
+Bennett is a 4-star Pyro Sword character who provides excellent support through his healing, Flat ATK buff, battery capabilities, personal damage, and Pyro application.
+Learn about Bennett’s best builds, weapons, artifacts, and teams in this quick guide.

 The full-length guide (currently being updated) is available here.